JaneliaSciComp/SongExplorer/README.md

 therein, can in future be chosen as the model instead of a checkpoint file.

-Now use the `Classify` button to generate probabilities over time for each annotated word.
+Now use the `Classify` button to generate probabilities over time for each annotated label.
 Specify which recordings using the `File Browser` and the `WAV Files` button.
 Note that while the "Checkpoint File" button changed to "PB File", you can leave the text box as is;  all SongExplorer needs is a filename from which it can parse "ckpt-\*".
-The probabilities are first stored in a text file ending in ".tf", and then converted to binary WAV files for compact storage and easy viewing.
+The probabilities for each label are stored in separate WAV files, with the label appended as a suffix:

     $ ls groundtruth-data/round2/
-    20161207T102314_ch1-ambient.wav    20161207T102314_ch1-other.wav
+    20161207T102314_ch1-ambient.wav    20161207T102314_ch1-mel-sine.wav
-    20161207T102314_ch1-classify.log   20161207T102314_ch1.tf
+    20161207T102314_ch1-classify.log   20161207T102314_ch1-other.wav
     20161207T102314_ch1-mel-pulse.wav  20161207T102314_ch1.wav
-    20161207T102314_ch1-mel-sine.wav

 Discretize these probabilities using thresholds based on a set of precision-recall ratios using the `Ethogram` button.
 Choose one of the "thresholds.ckpt-\*.csv" files in the log files folder using the `File Browser`.
 These are created by the `Accuracy` button and controlled by the `P/Rs` variable at the time you quantified the accuracy.
-For convenience you can also just leave this text box as it was when freezing or classifying; all SongExplorer needs is a filename in the logs folder from which in can parse "ckpt-\*".
-You'll also need to specify which ".tf" files to threshold using the `TF Files` button.
-Again, for convenience, you can specify the ".wav" files too, and hence leave this as it was when classifying.
+For convenience you can also just leave this text box as it was when freezing or classifying;
+all SongExplorer needs is a filename in the logs folder from which in can parse "ckpt-\*".
+You'll also need to specify which ".wav" files to threshold using the `WAV Files` button.
+Again, for convenience, you can leave this as it was when classifying, as what is needed here is the ".wav" file of the raw recording, not those containing the label probabilities.

     $ ls -t1 groundtruth-data/round2/ | head -2
     20161207T102314_ch1-ethogram.log